 During their research Alan and Catherine discovered that a name had been omitted from the Chislehurst War Memorial.
 More here…

-Heritage Lottery funded project around the 1893 map of the Camden Park Estate, including restoration of the map.
-Read the enthralling journey starting here… and see this video featuring Dave Miller who owned the indenture here… Without Dave Miller contacting us none of this would have happened.
+A local history project around the 1893 map of the Camden Park Estate, including restoration of the map.
+See this poignant video of a cave sheltered during the blitz featuring Dave Miller – without Dave contacting us none of this would have happened!

 Cataloguing information about Chislehurst-based architects and their drawings.
 A summary can be found here… The drawing shown here is of an Ernest Newton house in Camden Park Road.